 The Oregon Department of Energy recognizes the importance energy plays for long-term sustainability in the state.
 A sustainable Oregon includes developing safe, clean, and sustainable energy resources - and using energy wisely.

-Our work is diverse – from helping Oregonians save energy at home and at work, to overseeing cleanup at the Hanford, to ensuring the state is prepared to respond to emergencies at energy facilities.
+Our work is diverse – from helping Oregonians save energy at home and at work, to overseeing cleanup at the Hanford Nuclear Site, to ensuring the state is prepared to respond to emergencies at energy facilities.
 We collaborate with a broad cross-section of Oregonians from businesses to trade associations, from homeowners to renters, and from government to schools.
 We will continue to leverage these partnerships toward the mutually beneficial goal of more sustainable communities.

 The “Oregon Sustainability Act” (ORS 184.421-435